 Scholarships are available from industries, businesses, professional organizations, civic clubs and individuals.
 Determination of recipients is made by the donor and/or Williamsburg Technical College's scholarship committee for those scholarships awarded through the College.
 Scholarships usually are awarded for the fall and spring semesters.
-Applications are available at www.wiltech.edu or in the Student Services office.
-Applications should be submitted through the Student Services Office at the college.

 J.P.
-Askins Jr. Memorial Scholarship
+Askins Jr. Memorial Scholarship\